-FP GOV 2.034: Strategic and Annual Planning
+FP GOV 2.04: Strategic and Annual Planning

+The organization implements the strategic plan by: :

+regularly monitoring and evaluating progress towards strategic goals;

+adapting the strategic plan as necessary to remain aligned with evolving needs and priorities;

-The organization develops and implements an annual plan that supports its mission and integrates the priorities and objectives of each of its departments and programs, and:
+developing an annual plan that operationalizes the goals and objectives of the strategic plan for each of its departments and programs: and

-operationalizes the goals and objectives of the long-term strategic plan;

-reflects changing conditions and needs such as, resource allocation, funding, and regulatory changes; and

-responds to information from PQI activities.
+maintaining clear and ongoing communication with staff regarding progress.

-Examples: Annual plans can also incorporate other regular planning processes, including: (a) human resource planning, (b) evaluation of training needs, (c) budget planning, (d) technology and information management planning, and (e) PQI summary reports.
+Examples: Annual plans can also incorporate other regular planning processes, including: (a) human resource planning, (b) evaluation of training needs, (c) budget planning, (d) technology and information management planning, and (e) PQI activities.